2014 American League Division Series: Game 3

 The Angels took their only lead of this series with a one out home run by Mike Trout in the top of the first off James Shields, but C. J. Wilson gave up a triple in the bottom half to Alex Gordon and was immediately knocked out of the game.
 Eric Hosmer would add his second home run of this series, a two-run home run in the third off Hector Santiago, to make it 5–1 Royals.
 The Angels cut it to 5–2 in the fourth on Albert Pujols's home run, but in the bottom of the inning, Mike Morin allowed a one-out home run to Mike Moustakas, then two singles to put runners on first and third before Lorenzo Cain's sacrifice fly made it 7–2 Royals.
 They made it 8–2 in the sixth off Kevin Jepsen on Nori Aoki's RBI single that scored Omar Infante from second.
 The Angels scored the last run of the series in the eighth off Wade Davis on Josh Hamilton's groundout with runners on second and third as the Royals completed a three-game sweep to punch their ticket to the 2014 ALCS.

 The defense again showed up for Kansas City.
 The highlights of the game included back-to-back diving catches in the fifth inning by Lorenzo Cain with runners on base.

-As of 2025, this remains the Angels’ most recent postseason appearance.
-In addition, this was the Angels last postseason game with Anaheim in their name, as they have simply been known as 'Los Angeles Angels' since 2016.
+As of 2026, this remains the Angels’ most recent postseason appearance.
+In addition, this was the Angels last postseason game with Anaheim in their name, as they have simply been known as the 'Los Angeles Angels' since 2016.